A guide to correct CBD dosages

 Due to the unique way that cannabinoids interact with our bodies, there isn’t a one-size-fits-all approach you can take to dosing.
 It’s very likely that your friend’s optimal dose of CBD will be different from your ideal dosage, even if you buy the same brand of CBD and hope to achieve the same therapeutic benefits.

-In this article we’re going to explain why it’s so important to get your CBD dosage right, before helping you work out what your ideal dosage is.
+In this article we’re going to share some general dosage guidance and then explain why it’s so important to get your personal CBD dosage right, before helping you work out exactly what that is.

-Firstly, it may depend on several environmental factors, such as your body weight and metabolism, but it’s thought that, most importantly, the amount you need may depend on how efficiently your endocannabinoid system is working.
+Firstly, your ideal CBD dosage may depend on several environmental factors, such as your body weight and metabolism, but it’s thought that, most importantly, the amount you need may depend on how efficiently your endocannabinoid system is working.

 The more we learn about the endocannabinoid system, the more scientists believe that endocannabinoid deficiencies are at the root of all human disease.
 If your body isn’t producing enough endocannabinoids, then your body is unable to achieve or maintain homeostasis, a steady physical and chemical balance of all our body’s processes that ensure its ability to function optimally.

 Many of CBD’s therapeutic benefits are thought to be a result of boosted levels of endocannabinoids in our brains and bodies.
 People with lower endocannabinoid levels may benefit from a slightly higher dose of CBD than those with naturally higher endocannabinoid levels.